kameshkotwani/kameshkotwani.github.io/_posts/2025-03-08-langchain-introduction.md

 Obviously, `approach 2` is better since our mentor can directly look into the problem and clear the doubt right away.
 The same scenario works for our app as well.
 If we hand over the whole document, it will be computationally expensive and the results will be sub-par.

-This is where the **semantic search** comes into play.
-But what is semantic search anyway?
+This is where semantic search plays a crucial role.
+But what exactly is it?
 Well, here is your answer

 ### 2.2.
 Type of searches